thxuan/Kaggle_Competitions/Digit_Recognizer_Competition/readme.md

-# Digit Recognizer - Kaggle Competition
+## 📂Digit Recognizer - Kaggle Competition

-## Overview
 This repository contains my solution for the **Digit Recognizer** competition on Kaggle.
 The task is to predict the digit in an image using machine learning techniques.

 - **Competition Type**: Kaggle Competition